elastic/cloud-on-k8s/docs/design/0006-sidecar-health.md

 ## Considered Options

-* 1. The Kubernetes-way with a liveness probe + expose an HTTP health endpoint
+* 1: The Kubernetes-way with a liveness probe + expose an HTTP health endpoint
+* 2: The Kubernetes-way with a readiness probe + expose an HTTP health endpoint
-* 2. Logging-based error reporting
+* 3: Logging-based error reporting

 ## Decision Outcome